realnews-gateway/realnews-gateway-core/modules/anonymous-bbs/README.md

 ## Architecture Overview

-The BBS system consists of four major components:
+The BBS system consists of five major components:

+### 1. Account Layer
+    - Lightweight account creation
+    - Minimal stored information (no real-name, no phone/email required)
+    - Used for access control, rate limiting, and abuse prevention
+    - Not exposed in any public-facing message metadata

+### 2. Pseudonym Layer
+    - Generates random display names and avatars
+    - Can be per-account, per-thread, or per-session
+    - Ensures that public identity is decoupled from the underlying account
+    - Prevents correlation of posts to real-world identity

-### 1. Client Interface
+### 3. Client Interface
     - Minimal UI for posting and reading messages
+    - Shows only pseudonymous names and avatars
-    - No login or persistent identifiers
+    - No public exposure of account IDs or login details
     - Optional offline mode with delayed posting

-### 2. Message Gateway
+### 4. Message Gateway
-    - Receives posts from clients
+    - Receives posts from authenticated accounts
-    - Strips metadata (IP, timestamps, headers)
+    - Strips network metadata (IP, headers)
-    - Normalizes message format
+    - Attaches pseudonymous identity (name + avatar) for display
     - Applies spam and abuse filters

-### 3. Storage and Replication Layer
+### 5. Storage and Distribution Layer
     - Stores messages in append-only logs
     - Replicates across multiple regions
     - Supports partial replication for high-risk areas
-    - Ensures eventual consistency

-### 4. Distribution Layer
-    - Delivers messages to clients
+    - Delivers messages via region-aware, censorship-resistant channels
-    - Uses region-aware routing
-    - Integrates with emergency publishing channels
-    - Supports low-bandwidth delivery formats

 ---